julioportellah/hdinsight-mslearn/README.md

 urlFragment: "sample-data"
 ---

+# Basic template for HDInsight projects

+This fork is based on the repository template for Azure HDInsight

 # Sample data for Microsoft Learn modules for Azure HDInsight

 This repository contains sample data for use with Microsoft Learn modules for Azure HDInsight.